smart-on-fhir/smart-on-fhir.github.io/authorization/backend-services/index.md

 ## Scopes

-As there is no user or launch context when performing backed services authorization, the existing Smart on FHIR scopes are not appropriate.
+As there is no user or launch context when performing backed services authorization, the existing SMART on FHIR scopes are not appropriate.
 Instead, applications use system scopes, which have the format `system/:resourceType.(read|write|*)`.
 These have the same meanings as their matching `user/:resourceType.(read|write|*)` scopes.